dzenbot/DZNEmptyDataSet/README.md

 depending of which you are using.

 ### Force layout update
-You may also call `[self.tableView reloadEmptyDataSet]` to invalidate the current empty dataset layout and trigger a layout update, bypassing `-reloadData`.
-This might be useful if you have a lot of logic on the delegates that you can avoid calling if not needed.
-As well, this is the only way to refresh content when using with UIScrollView.
+You can also call `[self.tableView reloadEmptyDataSet]` to invalidate the current empty dataset layout and trigger a layout update, bypassing `-reloadData`.
+This might be useful if you have a lot of logic on your data source that you want to avoid calling, when not needed. `[self.tableView reloadEmptyDataSet]` is the only way to refresh content when using with UIScrollView.

 ## Sample projects